LucasMegnan/Pixel-Showdown/Documents/functional.md

 ## Menu

 At the beginning, a menu is available.
+You can play, learn how-to-play, go to the settings, and exit the game.
+In the settings, we can modify the sound volume.

 ## Gameplay